Dear Church: Why I'm Not There This Easter...

 I know what I’m missing.

-So why is it that minutes after I awake I feel this pounding in my heart?
+So why is it that minutes after I awake I feel this pounding

 This pounding that echoes for miles in an empty space?